harlley/mekane-share/README.md

 ## Contributing

 Contributions are welcome!
-This is an experimental project focused on learning AI-assisted development, so feel free to join in and experiment with me.
+This is an experimental project focused on learning AI-driven development, so feel free to join in and experiment with me.

 Please check the CONTRIBUTING.md file for guidelines.

-## AI-Assisted Professional Development
+## AI-Driven Professional Development

-This project serves as a case study for AI-assisted professional software development.
+This project serves as a case study for AI-driven professional software development.
 I'm documenting my experience using AI tools and agents to help with:

 - Code generation and refactoring
 - Problem-solving and debugging